tqyaaaaang/Hyper-OS/docs/4user/program.md

    ```
    It is not allowed to allocate space in stack/heap, because they don't exist until being loaded into process.

 2. `void main()` is the main function of program.
-When the program is load into a process by system call `exec_program` (see section `System Call`) or kernel, the function is called after initialization.
+When the program is load into a process by system call `exec_program` (see section `System Call and Standard Library`) or kernel, the function is called after initialization.
 You can allocate space in heap or stack, do some works and exit using either `return` or system call `exit`.

    ```c++
    // Example: /user/elephant/elephant.h